-- Provide a framework in which sensitive discussions can take place - Create a positive culture around issues of sexuality and relationships and develop skills to maintain positive, healthy relationships - Teach children the correct vocabulary to describe themselves and their bodies (which further supports safeguarding) - Prepare children for puberty (with regards to the physical and emotional changes), and give them an understanding of sexual development and the importance of health and hygiene - Provide an understanding of reproduction and the life cycle - Develop children's skills to cope with the influences of their peers and the media and to dispel myths and misinformation - Protect, safeguard and promote the wellbeing of all children, including empowering children to protect themselves and to know where to go for help and support.
+- Develop skills to make and maintain positive relationships. - Enable children to name parts of the body and describe how their bodies work - Prepare and educate children for the physical and emotional changes they undergo at puberty - Enable children to understand the importance of health and hygiene - Provide an understanding of reproduction and the life cycle - Develop children's skills to cope with the influences of their peers and the media - To dispel myths, misinformation. - Protect, safeguard and promote the wellbeing of all children, including empowering children to protect themselves and to know where to go for help and support.